-How to answer the phone professionally, sound like a receptionist, and impress your callers—every time!
+Learn how to answer the phone professionally, sound like a receptionist, and impress your callers—every time!

 “Who’s going to answer the phone?”

-As the boss mutters something about signing up for that phone answering service, it happens — the phone rings, and by chance, you’re standing closest to it.
+As the boss mutters something about signing up for that phone answering service, it happens: the phone rings, and by chance, you’re standing closest to it.

 All eyes are on you.
 Do you have what it takes?

-1. Greet your caller graciously
+1. Greet your caller graciously.

 “Hello” doesn’t cut it.
 Begin with something nice like “Thank you for calling,” end with a “How may I help you?” and be sure to slip your company name in the middle.
 Above all, you want to leave your callers with a positive impression!
 Our greeting guidelines make it simple.

-2. Mind your manners
+2. Mind your manners.

 Ask for information rather than demanding it, as in “May I say who is calling?” and “May I have your name?”
 Throw “please” and “thank you” in there as much as possible.

-3. Deflect with style
+3. Deflect with style.

 Here’s a little secret every great receptionist knows: it’s not about having the answer to every question, it’s about knowing what to say when you don’t know.
 “Let me find out for you” and “Let me connect you with the best person to help you” are excellent responses, whereas “I don’t know” is not so much.

-4. Avoid dead ends
+4. Avoid dead ends.

 When you’re not able to reach the person your caller is seeking, always offer to take a message or transfer the caller to voicemail.
-Similarly, never make your caller ask to leave a message—it’s awkward and off-putting.
+Similarly, never make your caller ask to leave a message—it can be uncomfortable and off-putting.

-5. Keep calm and carry on
+5. Keep calm and carry on.

 The key to answering the phone flawlessly is a personal touch!
 Be kind, be courteous, and be yourself, and you’re sure to hit any curve ball out of the park.